Log Monitoring Services Uptime SLA Comparison: Tools for Online Services

 • Network redundancy (multiple internet connections)

-5. Disaster Recovery Plan: Hope for the best, plan for the worst.
+4. Disaster Recovery Plan: Hope for the best, plan for the worst.
 Have a detailed plan for how to recover from various disaster scenarios.
+Effective incident management is crucial for minimizing downtime and ensuring rapid recovery.

 I once worked on a system where we implemented what we thought was a bulletproof redundancy setup.
 Then we had a power outage that took out both our primary and backup systems.
 Lesson learned?
 True redundancy means considering every single point of failure.